How To Make More Effective Collection Calls

 4. Use conversational strategies

 There are a variety of methods you can use during the call to increase the likelihood of customers engaging with you and even participating actively in the conversation.
 One is to ask open-ended questions that prompt the customer to provide information or share their perspective.
 Another is to leave spaces of silence in the conversation, especially after asking a question, so the customer will feel compelled to speak.
 Finally, stay calm and focused: bring the customer back to the matter at hand whenever things get off track.

 5. Plan how you’ll handle excuses

 There are many common customer excuses you can anticipate hearing on your calls, which is good news because it means you can think of responses ahead of time.
-Common responses you might hear from customers during collections calls include:
+Common responses you might hear from customers during collection calls include:

 I never got the bill

 We dispute the accuracy of this bill

 Go into your calls armed with phrases to respond to such comments, even having them written out in front of you if that helps you remember them.
 When the customer tries to end the call or get out of paying using one of these angles, you can keep the conversation going with well-thought-out and professional responses.